 Cute Turkey Cookies

-Yep.
-You guessed it.
-These cute turkey cookies are made with a dress cookie cutter.
-I love the big feet on this little guy.
-He is just fun and ready to run away and hide so he can live until next year.
+These cute turkey cookies are made with a dress cookie cutter and I love the big feet because it looks like he’s ready to run away and hide so he can live until next year.
 Run turkey!
 RUN!

 Supplies for Cute Turkey Cookies: